CSE-5306-004-DISTRIBUTED-SYSTEMS/Project2/README.md

 ## Simple Distributed Polling/Voting System
 This system allows users to create polls and vote, with the results being aggregated across the distributed nodes.
+This system is designed to allow for the creation and management of polls across multiple, distributed nodes.
+It focuses on reliability and real-time result aggregation

 #### Five Functional Requirements
 - Create Poll: A user can create a new poll with a question and a set of options.